etix-ui/gulp/README.md

-# gulp
+# Gulp
-Gulp tutorial
+Gulp tutorial.

 ## Install Junk
 1. clone the repo
-2.
+2. 'npm install' in the repo
+3. other stuff